syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Customize the appearance

-You can use the following properties to customize the appearance.
+You can use the following properties to customize the appearance:

-* [`Color`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Color.html) – used to change the color of the series.
+* [`Color`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Color.html)—Used to change the color of the series.
-* [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html) – used to change the stroke width of the series.
+* [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html)—Used to change the stroke width of the series.
-* [`StrokeColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.PolarRadarSeriesBase~StrokeColor.html) – used to change the stroke color of the series when draw types is set to `Area`
+* [`StrokeColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.PolarRadarSeriesBase~StrokeColor.html)—Used to change the stroke color of the series when draw types is set to `Area`.

 {% tabs %}
 {% highlight xaml %}